 There are two pension schemes, the Police Pension Scheme and the New Police Pension Scheme for police officers.
 These are both unfunded defined benefit schemes, meaning that there are no investment assets built up to meet the pensions liabilities, and cash has to be generated from revenue to meet the actual pensions payments as they fall due.
-Police officers make contributions to both schemes: in 2007-08 this amounted to £117.0 million.
-In 2007-08, employer pension contributions have been charged to the revenue account on the basis of pensions payable in the year and totalled to £263.1 million.
-Both schemes are accounted for in the statement of accounts of the Police Pensions Fund on pages 53 to 55.
+Police officers make contributions to both schemes; in 2007-08 this amounted to £117.0 million.
+In 2007-08, employer pension contributions have been charged to the revenue account on the basis of pensions payable in the year and totalled to £296.5 million.
+Both schemes are accounted for in the statement of accounts of the Police Pensions Fund on page 47.

-The Authority had the following overall liabilities for pensions at 31 March 2008 that have been included in the balance sheet:
+The Authority had the following overall liabilities for pensions at 31 March 2008 that have been included in the Balance Sheet: